dekuNukem/ATX4VC/README.md

 You can also just use it as a multi-voltage bench PSU for testing and diagnostics.

-Here it powers a Macintosh Plus motherboard with +12V, +5V, and -12V.
+Here it powers a Macintosh Plus motherboard with +12, +5, and -12V.

 ![Alt text](photos/mac.jpeg)

 ## Why / Project Goals

 Power supplies are a major failure point of old computers today.
-Those early PSUs are heavy, inefficient, runs hot, and (slightly) explosive!
+Those early PSUs are heavy, inefficient, hot, and (slightly) explosive!
 After 40 odd years, many are not working, or worse might cause damage with out-of-spec voltages.

-ATX4VC is designed to replace them with much more reliable modern ATX power supplies, and as a tool to help test and diagnose vintage computers.
+ATX4VC is designed to replace them with much more reliable modern ATX PSUs, and help test and diagnose vintage computers.

 ## Table of Contents